 Boot back into macOS, not Windows.
 If you boot into Windows, the setup process will start and you’ll need to re-create the boot camp partition.
 Once in macOS, you’ll use Winclone Pro to capture the image and create a package.

 Create Winclone Image of Boot Camp partition

 - Install Winclone Pro in macOS if it has not been installed already.

-- It is recommend that you use block-based imaging when deploying to large number of Macs since it is a faster.
-You select block-based image creation in the preference prior to creating the image.
+- It is recommend that you use block-based imaging when deploying to large number of Macs, since it is a faster process.
+You can select block-based image creation in Winclone Preferences prior to creating the image.

 - Next, create a Winclone image of the Boot Camp partition using the steps in this support article: